-MONITORING REPORTS SHALL BE SUBMITTED MONTHLY; THE FIRST REPORT IS DUE AUGUST 28, 2021.
+MONITORING REPORTS SHALL BE SUBMITTED MONTHLY; THE FIRST REPORT IS DUE SEPTEMBER 28, 2020.

-- Monitoring requirement only. - Storage Basin Freeboard shall be reported as storage basin water level in feet below the overflow level. - Monitoring data from each Permitted Feature shall be reported separately. - Wastewater that is irrigated shall be sampled at the irrigation pump or wet well.
-If irrigation did not occur during the report period, report as "No Discharge". - Required only for irrigation to public use areas.
-Report as, "Not Applicable" if irrigation does not occur to public use areas during the report period.
+- Monitoring requirement only. - Storage Basin Freeboard shall be reported as storage basin water level in feet below the overflow level. - Monitoring data from each Permitted Feature shall be reported separately.